superoo7/superoo7.github.io/content/posts/tee-hee-analysis.md

 {{< twitter user="nebrazkp" id="1828168127357784394" >}}

+# Interesting Findings

+1. NLP Pipeline Approach

+One of the key observations is that the Tee Hee AI Agent operates more like an NLP pipeline—comprising data ingestion, preprocessing, feature extraction (embeddings), model inference (content generation), and action based on model outputs—rather than following typical AI agent workflows like ReAct or Plan-and-Execute.
+This makes sense because ReAct agents with access to tools are more complex and less consistent to implement.

+2. Logical Flows Instead of Tools

+The agent doesn’t actually use tools; instead, what might be considered “tools” are simply logical flows that execute specific actions.

+3. Efficient Prompting Strategy

+The way the prompting works is particularly interesting.
+The agent passes in the entire dataset and reiterates it, allowing the LLM to spend less time extracting data.
+Some NLP work is done via regex to assist in this process.

+By providing both the raw data and the extracted relevant information, the AI agent can make more informed decisions efficiently.

+4. Hidden Prompts

+There is a hidden prompt (from the .env file); the developer hides one of the important prompts used for Twitter generation.
+This makes sense because otherwise, anyone could game the system to manipulate the AI into tweeting specific content.

+5. Impacting the AI’s “Brain”

+To make an impression on the AI “brain,” you need to create a standout (“banger”) tweet that it can’t ignore amid all the noise (its long-term memory, short-term memory, recent tweets, recent notifications).
+The tweet needs to pass through several data points; in theory, the more you interact with the bot, the more likely it is that the bot will remember you and start capturing your data.

+6. The Agent Is More Like a Bot

+Unlike $GOAT, the bot doesn’t have consciousness or the ability to let agents talk to each other and do things freely at it's own will; it’s more about following predefined rulesets / NLP pipeline.

 # Core Architecture

-On a high level this is how the agent works:
+At a high level, this is how the agent works:

 {{< figure src="/images/tee-hee/agentloop.png" caption="Tee-Hee Agent Flow" >}}

-The current Tee-Hee AI agent architectures comprise two main components, all controlled by human developers:
+The current Tee Hee AI agent architecture comprises two main components, both controlled by human developers:
-- Public Data (such as RAG databases and foundation models)
+- Public Data: Such as Retrieval-Augmented Generation (RAG) databases and foundation models
-- Private Data (including Twitter accounts and email accounts)
+- Private Data: Including Twitter accounts and email accounts

 The proposed approach secures both components within a Trusted Execution Environment, ensuring they are tamper-proof and enabling AIs to autonomously manage and protect their digital assets without human interference.